 Thank you to Jane Anthony for the following research.

-Edward Jack Curtis was born in Horsham in 1892, one of five children that Robert Curtis had by his first wife.
+Edward Jack Curtis was born in Horsham in 1892, he was one of five children that Robert Curtis had by his first wife.
 Robert had a further two children by his second wife Ellen.
 The family seems to have moved around a lot.
 Robert was born in Kent then moved to Albert Road, Reigate.
 By 1901 he was living with his second wife and children in the Baynards area of Cranleigh and in 1911 at Rose Cottage Okewood Hill.
-Edward was born in about 1894 and at the time of the 1911 census he was earning his living as a domestic gardener like his father and one of his older brothers, the other brother was a game keeper.
+Edward was born in about 1894 and at the time of the 1911 census he was earning his living as a domestic gardener, like his father and one of his older brothers, the other brother was a game keeper.